Children's Minnesota tackles racial health disparities

 A work group analyzed more than 50 metrics to figure out where to concentrate efforts.
 Data showed, for instance, a 20% difference in how often Black and white children were offered a comfort promise — one of several racial disparities that existed.
 But after a change in medical assistant training and some new procedural norms, data a year later showed that disparity had been corrected.
 With no ongoing large disparity, the system moved it off the dashboard.

-"One of the things that I learned a long time ago ... what gets measured, gets done," said James Borroughs II, the system's vice president and chief equity inclusion officer.
+"One of the things that I learned a long time ago ...
+What gets measured, gets done," said James Burroughs II, the system's vice president and chief equity inclusion officer.

 Now Children's Minnesota is tackling other categories of disparity, a few at a time.